gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ---

-## Step 3: View Device Telemetry on the Azure IoT Central Dashboard
+## Step 3: View the device telemetry on the Azure IoT Central Dashboard

 1. Switch back to Azure IoT Central in your web browser.
 2. You need to wait a minute or two before your Azure Sphere device is automatically enrolled.